 Middle States Accreditation

 Reaccreditation follows an eight-year cycle culminating in a thorough organizational self-study, a visit from a panel of peer educators, and ultimately a confirmation of reaccreditation by the Middle States Commission.
-Clarion University began this current cycle of reaccreditation activities by sending the Self Study Co-Chairs to the MSCHE Self Study Institute in October of 2019.
+PennWest Clarion began this current cycle of reaccreditation activities by sending the Self Study Co-Chairs to the MSCHE Self Study Institute in October of 2019.
 The timeline highlights the significant activities involved in this wholistic institutional reaccreditation process.

 The Standards of Accreditation can be reviewed in detail.